ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 This will create a play button in the middle of the screen.

-Let's make the button work.
+Now let's make the button work.
 Add the following global variables to the top of the `script.js` file:

 ```javascript
 const playBtnScreen = document.getElementById("play-btn-screen");